 Johnson addresses this concern as we go forward, so let’s pick that up:

 “But even if we pass this bill, the battle will not be over.
 What happened in Selma is part of a far larger movement which reaches into every section and State of America.
 It is the effort of American Negroes to secure for themselves the full blessings of American life.
 Their cause must be our cause too.
 Because it is not just Negroes, but really it is all of us, who must overcome the crippling legacy of bigotry and injustice.

 And we shall overcome.”

 —Here, listeners would have wondered if they had really just heard their uptight-looking, cantankerous white Southern president quote the famous rallying cry of the civil rights movement.
 And had he really just said that all Americans inherit the burden and shame of racism and injustice?
-Again, Johnson’s insistence that racism was not a “negro problem”, an issue that trouble-making radicals kept bringing up or making up, but part of the fabric of American life and the part that needed to be ripped out and replaced, not honored and enshrined as “tradition”.
+Again, we see Johnson’s insistence that racism was not a “negro problem”, an issue that trouble-making radicals kept bringing up or making up, but part of the fabric of American life and the part that needed to be ripped out and replaced, not honored and enshrined as “tradition”.